solana-labs/tour-de-sol/README.md

 $ solana-gossip --entrypoint tds.solana.com:8001 spy
 ```

-The wallet `ping` commmand can be used to check that the cluster is able to process transactions:
+The `ping` commmand can be used to check that the cluster is able to process transactions:
 ```
 $ solana ping
 ```